With a ‘strap-line’ that states we are the UK’s Leading Ethical Coaching Company, I’m often asked what does that actually mean?

 - Loyalty: Remaining true to People not just Profit

 - Fairness: Demonstrating a ‘live and let live’ culture, not winner takes all

 - Concern/Respect for Others: Recognising impact and supporting communities

 - Law Abiding: Both Criminal, Civil and Moral!

 For me personally, I found my faith alongside the Bosna River, at the foothills of Mount Igman in Bosnia.
 As a former soldier of the British Army, I was deployed to Bosnia during the conflict.
-Having previously attended an ‘Alpha’ Course through a local Church group to where our regiment was based.
-I was stationed alongside the padre to the regiment, and spent many an hour discussing faith throughout the tour.
+Having previously attended an ‘Alpha’ Course through a local Church group where our regiment was based.
+I was stationed alongside the padre of the regiment and spent many an hour discussing faith throughout the tour.